CMA-ES/pycma/README.md

 ## Version History

+* Version ``2.7.1`` allows for a list of termination callbacks and a light copy of `CMAEvolutionStrategy` instances.

-* Version ``2.7.0`` logger now writes into a folder, new fitness model module, various fixes
+* Version ``2.7.0`` logger now writes into a folder, new fitness model module, various fixes.

 * Version ``2.6.1`` allow possibly much larger condition numbers, fix corner case with growing more-to-write list.